taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

 }
 ~~~~~~~~

-- when you start your application again, it seems more organized, but there is still something missing
-- the columns for each story should be aligned and perhaps there should be a heading for each column
-- first, you can define an object to describe the columns
+When you start your application again, it seems more organized.
+But there is still something missing for displaying the stories properly.
+The columns for each story should be aligned and perhaps there should be a heading for each column.
+First, you can define an object to describe the columns.

 {title="src/components/Stories.js",lang="javascript"}
 ~~~~~~~~